cisco-ce/roomos.cisco.com/doc/TechDocs/USBControl.md

 OK
 ```

-*Note: You can check if the configuration is On or off by using this command:*
+You can check if the configuration is On or off by using this command:

 ```
 xConfiguration Peripherals InputDevice Mode